 However, despite the downward trend in teen births, the U.S. teen birth rates are still the highest of all industrialized nations, about half of all new cases of STIs each year in the U.S. are in young people, and among racial and ethnic groups in this country.
 Yet we face a constant onslaught from the current federal administration, threatening the health and well-being of our nation’s youth.

-for evidence and innovation, unfortunately, we know can no longer rely on public funding to ensure youth-supporting professionals receive the critical training and resources they need to ensure we are using the best evidence and fostering innovation to provide quality sex ed for our nation’s young people.
+Given recent threats to federal support for evidence and innovation, unfortunately, we know can no longer rely on public funding to ensure youth-supporting professionals receive the critical training and resources they need to ensure we are using the best evidence and fostering innovation to provide quality sex ed for our nation’s young people.

 And yet we know these capacity-building supports matter.
 Research tells us that teachers, social workers, health-care providers, and other professionals who receive training and educational resources are better able to do their jobs.
 And when professionals are better prepared, we see more positive outcomes for young people.

 Reflecting back on Healthy Teen Network’s leadership in the field—most notably since 2000 where we have seen a tremendous surge in learning more about what works—and looking forward to how to increase our impact and address disparities, Healthy Teen Network reasserts our commitment to evidence and innovation.

 We dedicate this annual report to reflecting back on our contributions to evidence and innovation since 2000, as well as looking forward with our new strategic plan for how we will continue to lead the field to support and empower young people to thrive.